anthonypanzz/automation-security-aws-config/README.md

 This project implements a fully automated compliance workflow that enforces a **“No Public SSH”** policy by preventing Security Groups from exposing **port 22 (SSH)** to the internet.

-Using **AWS Config**, the workflow continuously monitors for violations and automatically remediates them—no manual intervention required.
+Using **AWS Config**, the workflow continuously monitors for violations and automatically remediates them, no manual intervention required.

 ---